 Beyond the Ivory Tower

 In addition to joining the Alumni Epsilon Chapter, all members are encouraged to follow Sigma Tau Delta on social media.
 Sigma Tau Delta publishes a wide variety of interesting, Society-related content across all our social media platforms; however, several of these platforms are more closely attuned to alumni needs.

-- LinkedIn: The Sigma Tau Delta LinkedIn page is the perfect environment to share advice on the job market, career opportunities for English majors, suggestions for nailing a job interview, and tips and tricks on indy publishing.
+- LinkedIn: The Sigma Tau Delta LinkedIn company page is the perfect environment to share advice on the job market, career opportunities for English majors, suggestions for nailing a job interview, and tips and tricks on indy publishing.
 Additionally, LinkedIn’s extensive networking platform and job listings make it the perfect resource for entering the job market and helping you climb that proverbial ladder.

 - Alumni Facebook Group: This group is open to all Sigma Tau Delta alumni as a means of maintaining Society ties.
 The group posts field-related articles as well as updates on Society events such as the convention, job opportunities, advice on the job market, and information on Alumni Epsilon happenings.

-Finally, before you graduate make sure your current chapter updates the email address you have entered in Write Away, the online chapter management system.
-Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.
+Finally, before you graduate make sure your current Chapter Advisor updates the email address you have entered in Write Away, the online chapter management system.
+Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our bi-monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.